sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/index.md

 #### `sg` hack hour

-There is a weekly `sg` hack hour the DevX team co-hosts weekly Fridays from 16:00 UTC to 17:00 UTC for anyone interested in making contributions to [the Sourcegraph developer tool](https://docs.sourcegraph.com/dev/background-information/sg).
+There is a weekly `sg` hack hour that Thorsten Ball and the DevX team co-host weekly Fridays from 16:00 UTC to 17:00 UTC for anyone interested in making contributions to [the Sourcegraph developer tool](https://docs.sourcegraph.com/dev/background-information/sg).

 When the hack hour starts, a meeting link will be posted in #dev-experience.